Tilt–shift photography

-Example of a photograph taken with a tilt–shift lens.
-The lens was shifted downwards to avoid perspective distortion: all vertical lines of the skyscrapers run parallel to the edges of the image.
-Tilting around the vertical axis resulted in a very small region in which objects appear sharp.
-(The depth of field is actually not reduced but tilted in reference to the image plane.)
-The picture shows Hong Kong viewed from Victoria Peak.

 Tilt-lens photo of a model train.
-Note how the focus plane is along the train, and how the blurring of the background proceeds from left to right.
+The focal plane keeps the entire train in focus, while the blurring of the background proceeds from left to right.

 Tilt–shift photography is the use of camera movements that change the orientation or position of the lens with respect to the film or image sensor on cameras.

 Sometimes the term is used when a shallow depth of field is simulated with digital post-processing; the name may derive from a perspective control lens (or tilt–shift lens) normally required when the effect is produced optically.

 "Tilt–shift" encompasses two different types of movements: rotation of the lens plane relative to the image plane, called tilt, and movement of the lens parallel to the image plane, called shift.

 Tilt is used to control the orientation of the plane of focus (PoF), and hence the part of an image that appears sharp; it makes use of the Scheimpflug principle.
 Shift is used to adjust the position of the subject in the image area without moving the camera back; this is often helpful in avoiding the convergence of parallel lines, as when photographing tall buildings.